 Six of the seven dedicated EVs coming by 2025

 In September last year, Hyundai Motor Group announced plans to launch seven dedicated Kia EVs by 2027.
 According to an official document that TopElectricSUV accessed recently, six of the dedicated Kia electric cars will arrive by 2025.

 The six dedicated electric cars would expand Kia’s EV portfolio to eleven models by 2025, as it was announced in Kia’s ‘Plan S’ mid- to long-term strategy at the beginning of 2020.
 The company expects EVs to account for 12.3% of its sales by 2025.
-The remaining five EVs would be derivative models and should include a next-gen Kia Niro EV, a next-gen Kia Soul EV and the first-ever Kia Seltos EV.
+The five remaining EVs would be derivative models and include a next-gen Kia Niro EV, and the first-ever Kia Seltos EV (new Kia KX3 EV).

 New trademark applications at the Korea Intellectual Property Office at the end of last year indicated that the seven dedicated Kia EVs scheduled for release between 2021 and 2017 could be given alphanumerical names.
 Prior to the EV6 release, Kia confirmed the nomenclature of these models.

 - Kia EV1

 - Kia EV2